-Octron3 is smaller and has two additional switches.
-These switches bring the original Octron's internal settings to the front panel.
+The original Octron was discontinued in 2015 and replaced with Octron3, a smaller, more compact version of the same pedal.
+Octron3 is not only more compact, it has two switches not found on the original Octron.
+These switches offer front-panel control of tone for both Upper and Lower octaves.
 Aside from that, Octron3 uses the same circuitry as Octron.
 The switch selections have been fine-tuned to bring out a choice of Octron’s best sounds, previously not possible without opening the unit.

 Octron3 is an analog pedal - not to be confused with a digital octave pedal.
-You won't get that cheesy harmonizer sound with digital latency.
+You won't get what some consider a cheesy harmonizer sound with annoying digital latency.
 Instead, it's an organic analog effect that responds to your playing style/technique.
 And it takes on a new life when you put it though other effects and crank it up.
 Octave up, down, clean with a little of each mixed...you can dial in just a hint of octave or you can make Octron3 your octave monster!

 Octave Down - It's an octave divider in the tradition of Mutron/BOSS OC2/DOD Octoplus/etc. It tracks your dynamics and has more pre-divide gain and filtering.
 The result is probably the best tracking you'll ever get from an analog octave divider.
 Ultimately, the tracking is most dependent on playing technique.
 Articulate playing tracks well, while sloppy playing doesn't.

 Mids - This gives the low octave a "woody" type of tone, with midrange punch that will cut through when using a small amp.

 Low - This gives a deep, fat bass tone that sounds HUGE through 12" and 15" speakers.
 Frank Marino helped in shaping the fat low octave sound.
 (Frank Marino and Mahogany Rush)